 Any resident housing a pet may be charged a $50 fine, plus any cleaning or damage fees associated with the pet.
 Residents will be given 48 hours to remove the pet from college housing, at which time the housing will be inspected for damage or cleaning charges.
 Any pet brought into College housing even temporarily (by a resident or a resident’s guest) or via exterior openings (open doors and windows) and found in residents’ rooms may result in a fine.
 Please do not feed animals (stray or domestic) outside or inside College housing.
 This encourages animals to return.
 Those caring for and/or found feeding animals may also be fined for “adopting” a pet.

-Linfield has a Pet Housing pilot program during the 2013-2014 academic year.
-This program allows Legacy Apartment residents the option to house a cat in their apartment, provided they meet the enumerated conditions and receive approval from Residence Life.
-Residence Life.
+The exception to this policy is the Pet Housing Program in the Legacy apartments.
+This program allows Legacy Apartment residents the option to house a cat in their apartment, provided they meet the enumerated conditions and receive advance approval.
+Residents may contact the Housing office for information on obtaining approval for a pet cat (no other animals are permitted).

 All roof areas of College buildings are closed to students.
 Outside ledges, fire escapes, and other areas on the outside of buildings are also closed to students.
 Storage of items on window ledges or roof gutters is also prohibited.
 No items should be hung from a window ledge or gutter.
 Students are strictly prohibited from climbing out of, hanging out of or throwing anything out of windows.
 Custodial closets are also closed to students.
 Any violation of this policy may result in a $50 fine and/or community restitution hours.